Four steps from specification to validated output.

 Run

-Forge routes tasks to the right models, coordinates multi-stage generation, and manages dependencies between pipeline steps.
-Each step produces traceable artifacts that carry metadata about the models used, parameters, and execution time.
+Forge routes tasks to specialised AI agents, coordinates multi-stage generation, and manages dependencies between pipeline steps.
+Each agent produces traceable artifacts that carry metadata about the models used, parameters, and execution context.

 The pipeline is not a black box.
 Every step is logged.
 Every decision is recorded.
-You can trace any artifact back to the input specification, the models that generated it, and the parameters used.
+You can trace any artifact back to the input specification, the agents that produced it, and the parameters used.

 If a step fails validation, Forge doesn't just report the error.
-It triggers repair flows: regenerating the failed component, adjusting parameters, or routing to a different model.
+It triggers repair flows: regenerating the failed component, adjusting parameters, or routing to a different agent.
 No manual rework required.

 03